Notidman/BILD_MAKE_C/README.md

  -Bash script for building C with make
 # Description:
  -This program is designed to create a template project with make on c18;
- -Add key -nogit to disable .git
+ -Add key -git to enable .git